I've been living with MS for 25+ years and have tried almost every medication available. I have also been evaluated and tested extensively.

 - Mental preparation is key to handling the insomnia.
 If your doctor has prescribed a pulse of steroids, begin mentally preparing yourself for the ordeal to come.
 It is important to remain as calm and tranquil as possible, so try not to fill yourself with dread at the impending loss of sleep and other uncomfortable side effects of the Solu.

-- If you take a sleep aid in order to combat restless leg syndrome, or the inability to stay in a deep sleep.
-Ask your doctor if it is OK to increase your dosage until your steroid treatment is over.
+- If you take a sleep aid to combat restless leg syndrome or the inability to stay in a deep sleep, ask your doctor if it is OK to increase your dosage until your steroid treatment is over.
 I take 1-1/2 of my normal sleep aid whenever I am on a steroid pulse.
 Even with that, I can only count on 4 hours of sleep, at the most.